Danny’s DNA Discoveries – Laccaria and Hydnangium of the PNW

 Laccaria amethysteo-occidentalis © Steve Trudell and Fred Rhoades

-Laccaria nobilis - a somewhat large, scaly montane orange species that may have hints of purple when young.
+Laccaria nobilis CO - a somewhat large, scaly montane orange species that may have hints of purple when young, but usually doesn't, making it hard to ID.
 Described from Colorado.
 We have over a dozen recent local sequences.
 It is both larger and scalier on the cap and stem than Laccaria bicolor, described next.
-Laccaria proxima, below, is a lookalike without any hints of purple when young, but otherwise best distinguished microscopically.
+Laccaria proxima, below, is a lower elevation lookalike without ever any hints of purple when young, but perhaps best distinguished microscopically.